-Without prejudice to the audit opinion, the reports on the annual financial statement audits of some municipalities contain emphasis of matter regarding the use short-term interest-free loans out of third-party accounts contrary to the legal provisions26.
+Without prejudice to the audit opinion, the reports on the annual financial statement audits of some municipalities contain emphasis of matter regarding the use short-term interest-free loans out of third-party accounts contrary to the legal provisions33.

 The audits identified some instances of non-compliance with the legal framework.
-Therefore, BNAO initiated procedures in line with article 57, paragraph 1 of the Law on the National Audit Office (Figure 6) and referred the cases to the relevant competent authorities (Public Financial Inspection Agency - regarding 65 municipalities27 and the Prosecutor's Office - regarding one municipality28) for taking actions (also identified during the 2019 audits of annual financial statements).
+Therefore, BNAO initiated procedures in line with article 57, paragraph 1 of the Law on the National Audit Office (Figure 6) and referred the cases to the relevant competent authorities (Public Financial Inspection Agency - regarding 53 municipalities34 for taking actions (also identified during the 2020 and 2019 audits of annual financial statements).
 Some examples are:

-- Non-compliance with the financial indicators set out in the Law on Public Finances regarding expenses, commitments for expenses and arrears under the Law on Public Finances, which is considered breach of the financial discipline in line with § 2 of the Supplementary Provisions of the Law on Public Finance.
+- Non-compliance with the financial indicators set out in the Law on Public Finances - regarding expenses, commitments for expenses and arrears under the Law on Public Finances, which is considered breach of the financial discipline in line with § 2 of the Supplementary Provisions of the Law on Public Finance.

-- Absence of internal control units in line with article 12, paragraph.
+- Absence of internal audit unit in line with article 12, paragraph.
 2, item 3 of the Law on Public Sector Internal Auditing.

-- Absence of audit committees in line with article 18, paragraph 1 of the Law on Public Sector Internal Auditing.
+- Absence of audit committee in line with article 18, paragraph 1 of the Law on Public Sector Internal Auditing.

-- Failure to ensure timely update of the Risk Management Strategy endorsed by the municipal mayor, which constitutes a breach of article 12 of the Law on the Public Sector Financial Management and Control.
+- Failure to ensure timely update of the Risk Management Strategy endorsed by the municipal mayor, which constitutes a breach of Article 12 of the Law on the Public Sector Financial Management and Control.
 Failure to apply timely controls of the risk register in order to identify risks of potential events and circumstances that could have a negative impact on the attainment of the municipal goals.

-In compliance with article 57, paragraph 1 of the Law on the National Audit Office, the Public Financial Inspection Agency keeps BNAO regularly informed of its ongoing financial inspections and their outcome.
+In compliance with Article 57, paragraph 1 of the National Audit Office Act, the Public Financial Inspection Agency keeps BNAO regularly informed of its ongoing financial inspections and their outcome.